Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Supervised encoder models: implementation details

 \subsection{Model architecture and training}

-Each encoder model (BERT, SciBERT, PatentSBERTa) is fine-tuned for multi-label CPC classification by attaching a linear classification head that outputs one logit per CPC subclass.
-Logits are transformed into independent probabilities via a sigmoid function, and models are trained using binary cross-entropy loss over the full label set.
+We evaluate four encoder architectures: BERT, SciBERT, PatentSBERTa, and BERT-for-Patents.
+Each model is fine-tuned for multi-label CPC classification by attaching a linear classification head that outputs one logit for each CPC subclass.
+The logits are transformed into independent probabilities using a sigmoid function, and the baseline models are trained using binary cross-entropy over the complete label set.

-All models are trained on the same training split and evaluated on a held-out test set.
-Input sequences consist of the patent title concatenated with the abstract and are truncated to a maximum length of 256 tokens.
-Training is performed using standard optimization settings, and the final checkpoint is selected based on validation performance.
+All models are trained on the same chronological training split.
+Hyperparameter selection, input-length selection, threshold calibration, and checkpoint selection are conducted exclusively on the validation split, while final performance is evaluated once on the held-out test set.
+Model inputs consist of the patent title concatenated with the abstract.

+Maximum input length is treated as a validation-tuned hyperparameter rather than fixed a priori.
+For the baseline encoder comparison, alternative input lengths are evaluated on the validation set and the best-performing configuration is retained for each model.
+The long-tail-aware BERT-for-Patents configurations are subjected to a separate validation-based comparison, with the retained sequence lengths reported in Section~\ref{app:longtail}.